 - What precautions can I take regarding security? - How can I filter or limit?
-How long should children use the internet? - What can I do in situations such as slang, swearing, cyberbullying, and violence? - What can I do about the negative effects of virtual games?
+How long should children use the internet? - What can I do in situations such as slang, swearing, cyberbullying, and violence? - What can I do about the negative effects of virtual games? - How can I prevent my child from having a digital addiction?

-I feel that I have multiplied my offerings to my parents subo do not offerings to my parents who do not know what to do and ask for ways and methods. "
+"I feel that I have multiplied my offerings to my parents who do not know what to do and ask for ways and methods."